HackTricks-wiki/hacktricks/cloud-security/gcp-security/gcp-interesting-permissions/README.md

 </details>

-# GCP - Abuse GCP Permissions

-## Introduction to GCP Privilege Escalation <a href="#introduction-to-gcp-privilege-escalation" id="introduction-to-gcp-privilege-escalation"></a>
+# Introduction to GCP Privilege Escalation <a href="#introduction-to-gcp-privilege-escalation" id="introduction-to-gcp-privilege-escalation"></a>

 GCP, as any other cloud, have some **principals**: users, groups and service accounts, and some **resources** like compute engine, cloud functions…\
 Then, via roles, **permissions are granted to those principals over the resources**.
 This is the way to specify the permissions a principal has over a resource in GCP.\